 VT Line (Vammelsuu-Taipale defence line or Karelian Rampart) - is the chain of defence installations constructed by Finns in 1942-44.
-It lies across the Karelian Isthmus from Ladoga Lake to Finnish Gulf.
+It lies across the Karelian Isthmus from Ladoga Lake to the Gulf of Finland.
 It never has been finished - there are piles of petrified cement and rusty armature wire for installations in many places along the Line.

 VT Line consist of almost continuous lines of entrenchments with concrete infantry shelters for 15-20 man, concrete command and observation points, concrete machine gun positions.
 There were also few big machine gun's and gun's pillboxes grouped on the important heights and roads.